-MS is believed to be an autoimmune disease in which the body’s immune system attacks myelin, the protective covering of the nerves in the brain, eye, and spinal cord.
-Scar tissue, or sclerosis, builds up on the myelin, disrupting nerve function across many systems in the body.
+MS is believed to be an autoimmune disease in which the body’s immune system attacks myelin, the protective covering of the nerves in the brain, optic nerve, and spinal cord.
+Scar tissue (or sclerosis), builds up within the central nervous system, disrupting nerve function across many systems in the body.

-UT Southwestern’s Clinical Center for Multiple Sclerosis addresses the wide range of symptoms that can make MS difficult to treat.
+UT Southwestern’s Multiple Sclerosis and Neuroimmunology Clinic addresses the wide range of symptoms that can make MS difficult to treat.
 Patients have access to specialists in virtually every discipline related to the diagnosis and treatment of the disease.

 Symptoms of Multiple Sclerosis

 Symptoms of MS can vary widely from patient to patient, and they often fluctuate over time.
-They might include:
+They can include: